-A circuit breaker is installed on all single phase WESTERBEKE generators.
+A circuit breaker is installed on all WESTERBEKE generators.
 This circuit breaker will automatically disconnect generator power in case of an electrical overload.
-The circuit breaker can be manually shut off when servicing the generator to ensure that no power is coming into the boat.
+The circuit breaker can be manually shut off when servicing the generator to ensure no AC power is coming from the generator to the vessel.

-NOTE: This circuit breaker is available as a WESTERBEKE add-on kit for earlier model generators; contact your WESTERBEKE dealer.
+NOTE: This circuit breaker is available as a WESTERBEKE add-on kit for earlier model generations; contact your WESTERBEKE dealer.